elmasy-com/columbus-dns/README.md

 ```

-- Only domains with valid answer will be sent to the server (eg.: not `NXDOMAIN`)
+- Only domains with valid answer will be sent to the server (`NOERROR`)

 # IMPORTANT!